michih57/scala-coding-challenge/README.md

 ### Find the best rated products

 We want to search for best rated products within a certain period of time.
 The rating of a product is determined by the average number of stars (the `overall` field).
 Higher numbers means better rating.
-A date range (in which to search) will be given and the number of results should be limited by the given value.
+A date range **in UTC** (in which to search) will be given and the number of results should be limited by the given value `limit`.
+We only want to consider products that have a minimum number of reviews given by the parameter `min_number_reviews`.

 The request will be made like this: